 The Old Smiddy

 Now, more than 4 years and many awards down the line, Cameron and June have found a permanent home for their creation.
 In 2019 they opened the city’s first legal distillery in the historic building locally known as The Old Smiddy.
 Located under the beautiful walls of Stirling Castle, the structure was first built in 1888.
 Legend tells us it was the site where King James V stabled his horses in the 1500s and when it was first built it acted as a local church temperance hall.
 It only seemed fair that it be the location for Stirling Distillery.

 June and Cameron, along with their team, have built a revolutionary distillery steeped in history and bursting with innovation.
 As a family business, Stirling Distillery is a unique venture and will truly put Stirling on the drinks industry map.

 Stirling Distillery Today

-With a visitor’s centre, shop and extensive wild flower garden, Stirling Distillery has plenty to offer.
-Gin Tours and tastings, masterclasses, drinks education and training and seasonal events all through the year.
-Stirling Distillery makes, bottles and labels all of its products on site, by hand, and has an arresting view of Stirling Castle from its backyard.
+With a visitor’s centre, shop and soon-to-be renovated garden, Stirling Distillery has plenty to offer.
+Gin tours and tastings, masterclasses, drinks education and training and seasonal events run throughout the year.
+Stirling Distillery makes, bottles and labels all of its products on site, by hand, and has an arresting view of Stirling Castle from its front door.